near/create-near-app/README.md

 ### Contracts
-You can create contracts written in:
+You can create contracts written in Javascript.
-- `Javascript`
-- `Rust`

 :::
 We strongly recommend you to follow our [smart contract quickstart](https://docs.near.org/build/smart-contracts/quickstart) if you are new to NEAR contracts.
 :::

 For testing we use a sandboxed environment.
-You can write the tests in JavaScript or Rust.

 ### WebApps